rusticbison/website/_posts/2016-06-14-monetas-goatd.md

       "$unit2": 43
     }

+Make sure to modify the URL so that your port is correct and the version matches the version of *GoatD* you're using.
 There are a number of other requests you can make, such as sending 100 units: